-One of the most common issues when exporting is an Invalid Layer error, which will show the following message: "There was an issue fully downloading one of your provided media files.
-Go back to Studio to remove the layer and try re-exporting."
+One of the most common issues when exporting is an Invalid Layer error, which will show the following message: "There was an issue fully downloading one of your provided media files."
+Go back to editor to remove the layer and try re-exporting.

 This can occur if the file in your project is corrupted, missing, couldn't be extracted (as a pasted link upload), or is incompatible.
-When you return to the Studio editor, you'll see a message indicating which layer is invalid and prompting you to remove it.
+When you return to the Editor, you'll see a message indicating which layer is invalid and prompting you to remove it.

 If you select "Never mind", you will be unable to successfully export your project until that layer is either replaced or removed.
 If your file is uploaded repeatedly and is never successful, it's possible that your file isn't compatible with Kapwing.
 We recommend converting the file to an .mp4 file in that case.

 If the file isn't one of the videos, images or audio files in your project, it could also be a custom font file.
 Occasionally, some custom fonts may be archived, making them inaccessible when we try to process projects that use them.